MeganHolborn/Genetic_data_analysis/README.md

 **Fix for understanding**

-2. What is the extent of shared and unique genetic variation within African population groups?
+2. What is the extent of shared and unique genetic variation within Western, Eastern, Southern and Central Africa?

 Variant frequency counts were determined for each African population group.
 The shared and unique genetic variation between the population groups was visualised using upset plots.
 An upset plot is a type of data visualization that is used to compare the overlap or intersection of multiple sets or categories.